WebAhead/master-reference/coursebook/week-5/learning-outcomes.md

 introduced to more complex Node commands, technology and patterns with the aim to solidify and broaden your learning up to this point.

 #### Node basics
-  - Understanding the functionality of the Request module
-  - Understanding how to make API calls from the back-end using the Request module
+  - Understanding how to make API calls from the back-end using the Node http module
   - How to break a large server file into smaller modules

 #### Testing